 E. coli attaches with tentacles to the wall of the urinary tract and then develops into colonies that migrate along the wall, reaching up to the kidneys.

 In over 90% of urinary tract infection cases, the bacteria is Escherichia coli (E. coli).
 This bacterium possesses tentacles that attach to the walls of the urethra, bladder and kidneys.
 With tentacles growing E. coli migrates up the urinary tract where they form colonies, giving rise to massive infections.

-D-mannose is a substance found naturally in Cranberry fruits but only in small quantities.
+D-mannose is found naturally in cranberry fruits, but in smaller quantities.

 D-Mannose attaches to E. coli tentacles that loose adherence to the urinary tract walls and is eliminated through urine flow.
 During the treatment it is useful to increase the flow of urine by drinking more liquids.

 Uriseptin also contains a diuretic in a x4 concentrated extract form of Canadian Juniperus (Juniperus Communis).